GaleOnGitHub/Bouncing-Shapes/README.md

 # Bouncing-Shapes
 Java 'screensaver' where shapes bounce around and interact with each other.
+Created for a college Java assignmnet.